-Subsequent decreases in fair value less costs to sell are charged directly to the Comprehensive Income and Expenditure Account.
+Subsequent decreases in fair value less costs

+Comprehensive Income and Expenditure Account.
 Gains in fair value are only recognised to the extent that they reverse a loss previously recognised in the surplus or deficit on provision of services.
 No depreciation is charged on assets held for sale.